Byzantine economy: Trade

 Map showing the major Varangian trade routes, and the Trade Route from the Varangians to the Greeks (in purple).
 Other trade routes of the 8th-11th centuries shown in orange.

-One of the economic foundations of the empire was trade.
-Constantinople was located on important east-west and north-south trade routes.
-Trebizond served as an important port in the eastern trade.
-Exact trading routes varied over the years with wars and the political situation.
-Byzantine authorities uniformly taxed both imports and exports at ten percent.
+One of the primary economic foundations of the empire was trade.
+Constantinople occupied a strategic position along major east–west and north–south trade routes.
+On the other hand, Trebizond functioned as an important port in eastern trade networks, although specific routes shifted over time in response to wars and changing political conditions.
+Byzantine authorities consistently levied a ten percent tax on both imports and exports.
+Luxury goods such as silk, spices, and incense were particularly valued within the Byzantine Empire.

 Grain and silk were two of the most important trade commodities for the empire.
-The Arab invasions of Egypt and of Syria in the 7th century harmed Byzantium's trade and affected grain shipments.
+As grain was primarily supplied from Byzantine North Africa and Egypt, the Arab invasions of Egypt and of Syria in the 7th century harmed Byzantium's trade and affected grain shipments.

 The Shroud of Charlemagne, a polychrome Byzantine silk, 9th century.
 Paris, Musée National du Moyen Âge.

 The Byzantine state used silk both as a means of payment and in diplomacy.
 Raw silk was bought from China and made up into fine brocades and cloth-of-gold that commanded high prices through the world.
 In the mid-sixth century two monks smuggled silk worms out of China into the empire, and subsequently the overland silk-trade became less important.
 After Justinian I the manufacturing and sale of silk became an imperial monopoly, with processing limited to imperial factories, and product sold to authorized buyers.

-Textiles were exported to Egypt, and they also appear in Bulgaria and the West.
+Textiles were also exported to Egypt, and they also appear in Bulgaria and the West.
 The empire had also trading activity through Venice (as long as Venice formed part of the empire's Exarchate of Ravenna).
 In 992 the Emperor Basil II concluded a treaty with the Venetian Doge Pietro Orseolo II, reducing Venice's custom duties in Constantinople from 30 nomismata to 17 nomismata in return for the Venetians agreeing to transport Byzantine troops to Southern Italy in times of war.
 During the 11th and 12th centuries Italian traders in the empire operated under privileged conditions, incorporated in treaties and privileges that were granted to Amalfi, Venice, Genoa, and Pisa.